vanja032/flatpack-archive/README.md

 - `brotli`

 If no compression algorithm is specified for compression, files are stored compressed using **Default** algorithm _Zlib_.

+## Supported Encryption Types

+You can specify the encryption algorithm using `--encrypt` or `-e`.
+The available options are:

+- `aes256`

+If no encryption algorithm is specified, encryption is not used by default.

 ## License